a11599/pmi/README.md

 Inputs:

-- EAX: Number of ticks until the callback is executed.
+- `EAX`: Number of ticks until the callback is executed.
-- EBX: Linear address of the callback procedure.
+- `EBX`: Linear address of the callback procedure.

 Outputs:

-- CF: Set if no callback slots are available.
+- `CF`: Set if no callback slots are available.
-- EAX: Handle of the callback (for `systimer_clear_timeout`) or 0 if CF is set.
+- `EAX`: Handle of the callback (for `systimer_clear_timeout`) or 0 if `CF` is set.

-This function only requires DS to be set to the flat data segment.
+This function only requires `DS` to be set to the flat data segment.

 Callbacks are a scarce resource, make sure to not overuse them.
-By default, `systimer` provides 32 callback slots, but this can be increased up to 255 by chaning the `CALLBACK_COUNT` constant in `src\rtl\systimer.asm` and recompiling PMI.
+By default, `systimer` provides 32 callback slots, but this can be increased up to 255 by changing the `CALLBACK_COUNT` constant in `src\rtl\systimer.asm` and recompiling PMI.
 Note, that increasing the count will add some processing overhead to the IRQ 8 handler.

-Callbacks are called from an IRQ context with interrupts enabled and hence should be designed to comply with all rules regarding IRQ handlers. `systimer` will set DS to flat data segment selector, but other segment registers will be undefined and the handler must set them accordingly when required.
+Callbacks are called from an IRQ context with interrupts enabled and hence should be designed to comply with all rules regarding IRQ handlers. `systimer` will set `DS` to flat data segment selector, but other segment registers will be undefined and the handler must set them accordingly when required.
 By the time the callback is invoked, it is already removed from the callback pool.
 Make sure the callback is not doing too much processing since it blocks the main thread of your application.
 It is recommended to set a trigger flag which is watched by the application's main loop and does the heavy lifting.

 ### `systimer_clear_timeout`